Most Famous Tennis Logos

 Logo Billie Jean King Cup

 The bright and fresh design of the Billie Jean King Cup logo reflects the tournament’s energy and progressiveness.
 Large blue letters harmoniously combine with lime-green handwritten lines, adding a sense of ease.
 The tournament is named after the legendary American tennis player Billie Jean King, who was known for advocating gender equality in sports.
 It is the premier team competition for women, formerly the Fed Cup.
-The emblem reflects her energy and determination, supporting an atmosphere of strong competition and sports unity.
-The name change highlights the tournament’s desire to remain relevant and inspiring for a new generation of tennis players.
+The emblem reflects her energy and determination, fostering a strong atmosphere of competition and sports unity.
+The name change underscores the tournament’s commitment to staying relevant and inspiring a new generation of tennis players.

 Asics